tModLoader/tModLoader.CodeAssist/README.md

-Now integrated into [tModLoader](https://github.com/tModLoader/tModLoader).
+Now integrated into [tModLoader](https://github.com/tModLoader/tModLoader) as `tModCodeAssist`.
 Go there for development.